FireBellyToad/LHIT/dist_readmes/readme_eng.txt

     Arrow Keys or WASD: Move.
     Z or J: Attack.
     X or K: Examine an object.
-    C or L: heal with a Healer kit
+    C or L: Heal with a Healer kit
+    P o Esc: Pause the game.

 Walfrit has a common lance, that can be used in combat.
 However, not every enemy will be harmed by this weapon.